Iron Eagle on the Attack

-Iron Eagle on the Attack (also known as Iron Eagle IV) is a 1995 direct-to-video action film directed by Sidney J. Furie.
-The fourth and final instalment in the Iron Eagle series, it stars Louis Gossett Jr. reprising his role once again as retired Gen. Charles "Chappy" Sinclair.
+Iron Eagle on the Attack (stylized on-screen as Iron Eagle IV) is a 1995 direct-to-video action film directed by Sidney J. Furie (who directed the first two Iron Eagle films).
+A sequel to the 1992 film Aces: Iron Eagle III, it is the fourth installment of the Iron Eagle film series, it stars Louis Gossett Jr. reprising his role once again as retired Gen. Charles "Chappy" Sinclair, who guides civilian teenagers to perform unofficial military and aerial heroics.

 Doug Masters, the protagonist of the first film, returns, but is played by Jason Cadieux instead of Jason Gedrick.
 The film's opening scene is an alternate take on the scenario presented in Iron Eagle II, wherein Masters survived after being shot down in Soviet airspace.

 Plot

 While on a routine F-16C fighter aircraft patrol in United States airspace west of Alaska, Doug Masters and his wingman test the g-forces of their fighters but stray into Soviet airspace.
 One of the Soviet aircraft has Doug on missile-lock, shooting him down.
 Doug safely ejects but is captured by Soviet soldiers.

 Several years later, Doug is still haunted by his days as a prisoner.
 Working as a crop duster, he is recruited by old friend, retired Gen. Charles "Chappy" Sinclair as an instructor at his flight school.
 Chappy's school has teenagers who fly his Harvard IV trainers with no regard for safety.
 These teenagers in trouble with the law were taken in as a means of rehabilitating them.